rorynolan/exampletestr/README.md

   # str_trim because sometimes formatR leaves unnecessary trailing whitespace
 }

-#' Construct the shell of an `expect_equal` expression.
+#' Construct an `expect_equal` expression
 #'
-#' Construct the shell an `expect_equal` expression from a character vector
+#' Construct an `expect_equal` expression from a character vector
 #' containing an expression to be evaluated.
 #'
-#' @param text_expr A character vector of lines that, when executed produce an
+#' @param text_expr A character vector of lines that, when executed produce a
-#'   output.
+#'   single output.
 #'
 #' @return A character vector.
-The lines of text containing the `expect_equal`
+The lines of text containing the
-#'   code (corresponding to the input `text_expr`), which will help to write the
+#'   `expect_equal` code corresponding to the input, which will help to
-#'   test file based on documentation examples.
-Remember that this is something
+#'   write the test file based on documentation examples.
+Remember that
-#'   that you're intended to fill the gaps in later.
+#'   this is something that you're intended to fill the gaps in later.
 #'
 #' @examples
 #' text_expr <- c("sum(1, ", "2)")